Hritikraj8804/KodeKloud_Engineer/Linux_2/03_Linux_Collaborative_Directories.md

 Set the group ownership of the directory to `sysops`: `sudo chown :sysops /sysops/data`

 The `chown` command changes the group ownership of the directory to `sysops`.
 The `:` before `sysops` indicates that only the group ownership is being changed.

+Set the group ownership of the files inside the directory: `sudo chown -R :sysops /sysops/data`